jmvanel/semantic_forms/scala/forms_play/README.md

 - 2.3 when document pointed by URI entered by user has no triple with that URI as subject, show a list of URI's in the document like the search results
 - 3. URIs in the form can be clicked to display another form with the data from Internet - DONE
 - 4. entering new triples for existing properties, as in DataGUI or as in Ontowiki: http://aksw.org/source/edit
-- 5. introduce the RDF cache, - implemented - TODO unit test
+- 5. introduce the RDF cache, - implemented - done: unit test
 - 6. creation of a new URI infering form from its class, as DomainApplication does - DONE
 - 7. use HTTP HEAD to distinguish content types, and have different hyperlinks and styles for HTML, RDF, and image URL's - WIP
 - 7.1 have icons to distinguish content types, to display near hyperlinks for HTML, RDF, image, etc URL's